The inaugural Chess Connects Conference will take place during this year’s Global Chess Festival.

 “Chess and Happiness”

-I will give a insight into the concept of happiness in the view of Aristóteles making a link about happiness and chess, also sharing with you my experience on the stages of flow during a chess game.
+Daniel Yarur will give an insight into the concept of happiness in the view of Aristóteles making a link about happiness and chess, also sharing with the audience his experience on the stages of flow during a chess game.

 Business consultant and financial expert.
 He started working as a financial analyst in the Securities and Insurance Commission of Chile, where he has developed a career until his last appointment as Chairman.
 He has participated in training programs in the financial area and securities markets in London, and in the U.S. Securities and Exchange Commission in Washington D.C, and advised Latinoamerican goverment in financial markets topics.
 He is in the board of directors at Make a Wish Foundation, with the mission of granting the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength and joy.
 He is also an international level chess player, president of the Chilean Chess Foundation.